 A deadly situation for Japanese contemporary artists, indeed.

 (For non-Japan insiders: Besides Asahi Shimbun, following newspapers exist, too: Yomiuri Newspaper, Mainichi Newspaper, Sankei Newspaper, Tokyo Newspaper, Nikkei Newspaper.
-From the Japanese/global point of view, regarding art coverage, the monopoly of the New York Times can be regarded as a strange case in the newspaper industry.)
+From the Japanese/global point of view, regarding art coverage, the monopoly of the highly influential New York Times can be regarded as a strange case in the newspaper industry.)

 As “we” all know, Gagosian and other established galleries in New York are obliged to show (= visible on the desk or at the wall) the art works’ price list in the exhibition space.
 However, Gagosian et al. act against the law by keeping the detailed price list secret.

-This kind of art business anomaly makes the ordinary art lover suspicious and angry.
-As the auction houses entered aggressively into the contemporary art world around 20 years ago, prices had been pushed up, manipulated, and as an oxymoron: because of “artnet” and “artprice”, transparency got lost.
+This kind of art business anomaly makes the ordinary art lover suspicious.
+As the auction houses entered aggressively into the contemporary art world around 20 years ago, and as an oxymoron: because of “artnet” and “artprice”, transparency got lost.